Ultimate Guide: How To Choose The Best Caravan Air Conditioner

 We're not going to lie: your caravan air conditioner will likely be the most energy consuming item in your caravan.
 An average unit consumes between 1000 to 2000 watts, compared to around 100-200 watts for your laptop, 50-100 watts for your fridge, and 40-50 watts for a fan.

 However this will only be an issue if you are using a generator to power it, as powered caravan sites don't charge by the kilowatt!
 Trying to run your camping air conditioner from a large battery or solar system can be done in some instances, but typically is not economical, so it's worth making sure your generator has the capacity to handle it.
-For more info on running your caravan air conditioner from a generator, we recommend you read this article HERE.

-Dometic: These guys have a solid reputation for being reliable, high quality and great value for money.
+Dometic has a solid reputation for being reliable, high quality and great value for money.
 Designed in Europe, these guys are at the cutting edge of recreational vehicle air conditioner technology, as illustrated by their release of the Dometic Harrier Inverter Air Conditioner in mid-2016; Featuring the first use of an inverter compressor in an RV application, the Dometic Harrier Inverter can help eliminate start-up current issues when running from generators or when current supply is restricted.

 Dometic has expanded their range from one air conditioner with inverter technology to three.
 You may have heard of The Dometic Harrier Lite, IBIS 4 and Harrier Plus air conditioners.
-These have now been replaced with Dometic's most innovative air conditioner range - the FreshJet Series 7.There are three models: the FreshJet Pro, FreshJet Lite and FreshJet Plus).
+These have now been replaced with Dometic's most innovative air conditioner range - the FreshJet Series 7.There are three models: the FreshJet Pro, FreshJet Lite and FreshJet Plus

 These air conditioners can be run from good quality 2000W inverter generators, come with a three year warranty and are the quietest and most efficient models on the market due to their inverter technology.